Everest Base Camp - Chola Pass - Gokyo Trek

 By budgeting for these expenses, you'll be better prepared to handle unexpected costs and enjoy your Annapurna Base Camp route!

-EBC Chola-pass Trek: From Classic Favorites to Local Delights
+EBC Chola-pass Trek: From Classic Favourites to Local Delights

 Lunch and dinner on the Ebc Chola Pass Gokyo trek to Everest Base Camp are a delicious adventure in themselves.
 Dal Bhat, a traditional Nepali cuisine, is a popular choice among trekkers due to its low cost and high-calorie content.
 But the variety does not end there.
 Tea houses cater to a wide range of tastes, with classic dishes such as fried rice, chicken curries, and even burgers and pizzas.
 Noodle enthusiasts can have stir-fried noodles or cheesy pasta meals.